PEZ/paste-replaced/README.md

 ![Paste Replaced Icon](assets/paste-replaced-icon-128x128.png)

-Paste Clipboard or selections with configurable edits/replacements.
-And simulate typing, if you want.
+Paste Clipboard, selections, or canned texts, with configurable edits/replacements.
+Simulate typing, if you want.
 Works in editor documents as well as in all VS Code input boxes.

 [Paste Replace on the VS Code Marketplace](https://marketplace.visualstudio.com/items?itemName=betterthantomorrow.paste-replaced)

 ## Some use cases

 * Automatically quote strings and newlines when pasting into strings (e.g. JSON).
-* Copy package/namespace strings and paste as paths in the
+* Copy package/namespace strings and paste as paths in the file picker
-* Spiff up your presentations by quickly inserting canned text anywhere in VS Code.
+* Spiff up your presentations by quickly inserting canned text anywhere in VS Code, simulating typing (if you like).

 ## Demo Video